jmg292/G-Net/README.md

 ### Identity & Access Management

 I thoroughly evaluated every IDP, PDP, and VPN available to me during the research phase of this project.
-During this evaluation I was unable to find simple way to identity and authenticate devices using a TPM.
+During this evaluation I was unable to find simple way to identify and authenticate devices using a TPM.
 All of the products I evaluated:

 1. Either required a _ton_ of additional PKI to enable certificate-based authentication (see: [Okta Device Trust](https://help.okta.com/en-us/Content/Topics/Mobile/Okta_Mobile_Device_Trust_Windows-desktop.htm)), or
 2. Offered no support for the TPM at all